raghuugare/rags_dot_emacs/README.md

 If you are a complete beginner to Emacs, I would suggest you go through some of the following excellent resources:

 + Xah Lee's [ErgoEmacs blog](http://ergoemacs.org/emacs/blog.html)
-+ Mickey Petersen's "[Mastering Emacs](https://www.masteringemacs.org)" book & site which has [a section for Emacs beginners](https://www.masteringemacs.org/article/beginners-guide-to-emacs)
++ Mickey Petersen's awesome "[Mastering Emacs](https://www.masteringemacs.org)" book & site which has [a section for Emacs beginners](https://www.masteringemacs.org/article/beginners-guide-to-emacs)
 + [Sacha Chua's Emacs Beginner Resources](http://sachachua.com/blog/2014/04/emacs-beginner-resources/) which records many other interesting links

 ---